BillHertzing/ATAP.Utilities/SolutionDocumentation/Setup for Visual Studio Code Extension.md

 `amodio.tsl-problem-matcher`

-## Install the node.js modules needed for teh production package
+## Install the node.js modules needed for the production package

 The extension needs support for YAML and using a WebAPI.
 Run from a terminal at the base of the extension directory